Choosing the right healthcare service

 Meningococcal bacteria can cause meningitis (inflammation of the lining of the brain) and septicaemia (blood poisoning).
 Both diseases are very serious and can kill, especially if not diagnosed early.
 The early symptoms of meningococcal disease are similar to those of flu, so students need to be able to recognise the symptoms very quickly (even if they have been vaccinated, the vaccines offered through the routine immunisation programme do not protect against all forms of the disease).
 A full description of the signs and symptoms of meningitis and septicaemia can be found at the Meningitis Research Foundation and Meningitis Now.

-Dental examinations are available at Ravat and Ray Dental Practice based in the West Lancashire Health Centre, Ormskirk District General Hospital – to make an appointment call 01695 578019.
+Dental examinations are available at Ravat and Ray Dental Practice based in the West Lancashire Health Centre, Ormskirk District General Hospital – call to make an appointment.

 NHS dental treatment is free for people under 18 (19 if in full time education).
 Evidence of exemption must be brought with you to each dental appointment.

 What can pharmacists help me with?